Greece Digital Nomad Visa Guide (2024)

 Our expert Loukas Lazic confirms this statement:

 “Greeks like meeting new people.
-They are open-hearted and without any prejudices.
-Once they meet you, they will try to make the relationship between you as close as possible.
-So, don’t be surprised if they often invite you to go out and spend as much time together as possible.”
+They are open-hearted and without any prejudice.
+Once they meet you, they will try to develop a close friendship with you.
+So, don’t be surprised if they invite you to hang out regularly”

-When you meet your new Greek friends, you can go to various beaches all around Greece’s coast and enjoy the turquoise and clean sea.
+When you meet your new Greek friends, you can go to various beaches all around the coast of Greece and enjoy the turquoise clean sea.

 Greece is well-known for its amazing nightlife, so you’ll find plenty of great bars and clubs if you enjoy this type of entertainment.

-Also, we recommend you support the local economy and family-owned restaurants and eat in some of the cozy tavernas you can find in almost every Greek city.
+Also, we recommend supporting the local economy and family-owned restaurants and eating in some of the cozy tavernas you can find in almost every Greek city.

-Finally, when your Greek friends cannot hang out with you because they are busy or have to work (Greeks work longer hours than any other Europeans), it is time for sightseeing.
+Finally, when your Greek friends cannot hang out with you because they are busy working (Greeks work longer hours than any other Europeans), it is time for sightseeing.

 If we start to name all of the areas and monuments you should visit, we would need to write at least 3 new blog posts, hence, we will mention only a few of them:

-All in all, thanks to a generally friendly nation and a lot of historical landmarks, there are a variety of things you can do while living in Greece.
+All in all, thanks to friendly locals and a lot of historical landmarks, there are a variety of things you can do while living in Greece.

 If you live in a 1-bedroom apartment in a bigger city, such as Athens, you can pay your monthly rent and bills and buy groceries for a whole month for around €1,500 (~$1,608).